LEARNAcademy/syllabus/react/create-react-app.md

   width="300px"
 />

-After you type `yarn start` you will notice your terminal is busy running React.
-If you want to interact with your terminal you can open a new tab using `command + t`.
-To stop the React server from running use the command `control + c`
+After you type `yarn start`, you will notice your terminal is busy running React.
+If you want to interact with your terminal, you can open a new tab using `command + t`.
+To stop the React server from running, you can use the command `control + c`.

 ### Modifying The App Component

-Inside the directory called `recipe-application` is two additional directories.
+Inside the directory called `recipe-application` are two additional directories.
 One is called _public_ that contains the _index.html_ file.
-We will mostly be working in the directory called _src_ where there is a file called _App.js_ where we will spend most of our time.
+The other directory is called _src_ that contains a file called _App.js_ where we will spend most of our time.

-When initially opening the file we will see the boilerplate code that creates the view in the browser.
-As of React version 18 this is the code that appears in the file.
+When initially opening the file, we will see the boilerplate code that creates the view in the browser.
+As of React version 18, this is the code that appears in the file.

 **src/App.js**